 - Brand guidelines including the basics such as fonts and colors.

 If you don’t have that information you’ll either need to create it or hire someone to create it.
 These things are not web design and go out of scope for more affordable websites.
-We do our best to work with every client but there are some things we can’t do
+We do our best to work with every client but there are some things we can’t do in our price range.

-When we design a website we expect the content to be provided.
+When we design a website, we expect the content to be provided.
 We do give you an allotment of stock photos with every website, though, which gives you the opportunity to choose images that you like.

 The less you have for your new website the more it will increase the cost of the website.